ashim-karki/Learning-cpp/Simple PN and RPN Calculator/README.md

-This calculator handles all single digit Polish Notations or Reverse Polish Notations.
+This calculator handles all single digit expressions in Polish Notations or Reverse Polish Notations.